snowplow-incubator/snowplow-webview-tracker/README.md

 ## Snowplow WebView Tracker Overview

-The Snowplow WebView Tracker allows you to add analytics to your Web views embedded in mobile apps when using a [Snowplow][snowplow] pipeline.
+The Snowplow WebView Tracker allows you to add analytics to your WebViews embedded in mobile apps when using a [Snowplow][snowplow] pipeline.

-The WebView tracker should be integrated in Web apps used in Web views within native mobile apps.
+The WebView tracker should be integrated in Web apps used in WebViews within native mobile apps.
 The tracker provides APIs to track Snowplow events.
-It forwards the events to the native app code to be tracked by the Snowplow mobile trackers ([iOS][ios-tracker], [Android tracker][android-tracker], or [React Native][react-native-tracker]).
+It forwards the events to the native app code to be tracked by the Snowplow mobile trackers ([iOS][ios-tracker], [Android][android-tracker], or [React Native][react-native-tracker]).
 The diagram below shows the interaction of the WebView and mobile trackers in hybrid apps.

 ```mermaid
 flowchart TB